-- A High School GPA of at least 3.0 and a C or better in Algebra II or higher for South Carolina applicants.
+- A High School GPA of at least 3.0 waives the Writing and Reading portion.

-- A C or higher in a college level English and Math course from a regionally accredited or approved institution.
+- A grade of "C" or higher in a college level English course from a regionally accredited or approved institution.

 - Earned an associate, bachelor's degree or higher from a regionally accredited institution.

-- A minimum score of 19 on ACT Math waives the Math portion; and a minimum score of 20 on ACT English and Reading waives the Writing and Reading portion.
+- A minimum score of 20 on ACT English and Reading waives the Writing and Reading portion.

-- A minimum SAT score of at least 510 on Verbal (or Critical Reading) waives the Writing and Reading portion; and a minimum score of 510 on Math waives the Math portion.
+- A minimum SAT score of at least 450 on Verbal (or Critical Reading) waives the Writing and Reading portion.

 - A minimum GED score of 165 for Reasoning Through Language Arts and Mathematical Reasoning beginning with the 2016 GED.